-Mrs. Candela kept with love and care a letter that her recently passed away mom1 had sent from prision, where she was retained for two weeks after joining the 1951 trams strike, in Barcelona, during Franco’s dictatorship.
+Mrs. Candela kept with love and care a letter that her recently passed away mom had sent from prision, where she was retained for two weeks after joining the 1951 trams strike in Barcelona (link in catalan), during Franco’s dictatorship.
 A very touching and personal letter, which is also a witness of this historical event.

 How to freeze in time this valued mansucript?
 Thank God Internet gives us good advice: “protect your documents by laminating them“.
 Plasticizing the document seemed the best option: it would prevent the brittle letter from tears, fingerprints, possible mould damage, tide lines… nothing less than perfect!

 But fate had a major mishap against the preservation of this family legacy, because the laminating machine got stuck with the manuscript just inside it.
 The paper was ejected like a stunted accordion, making it impossible to properly unfold it since some of the folds were stuck with each other.
 Moreover some paper spots got burnt in the most heated areas.

 Left: Digital simulation of how the paper might have entered, and was ejected from the laminating machine.
 Right: How the letter came out, with folds stuck with each other and losses on the bottom right corner of the manuscript.

 Mrs. Candela was horrified because of such an irrpearable loss.
 Was it possible to undo such a disaster?
 I was neither very sure about it, being that one the first commitment of such a nature, a real professional challenge!